Wildland Fire Assessment Program

 In-Person Training:

-- The classroom session consists of a four-hour (1/2 day) course that covers understanding the WUI problem, identifying the zones, evaluating the home, and available resources.
+- The classroom-only option covers understanding the WUI problem, identifying defensible space zones, review and discuss forms for evaluating homes, and available resources.

 - Click here for the upcoming course schedule.